Kai should fit the workflow you already run.

 Calendar booking

-Kai can check availability and hand off appointment outcomes into the scheduling workflow instead of forcing staff to copy details manually.
+Kai checks availability and hands appointment outcomes straight into your scheduling workflow, so staff never copy details by hand.

 Webhook destinations

-Send call and lead outcomes to the system that already owns the customer record when a direct native destination is not the right fit.
+Send call and lead outcomes to the system that already owns the customer record, even when there is no direct native destination yet.

 SMS and messaging paths